 When we are fit and healthy we can usually defend ourselves against germs.
 Having healthy, intact skin is one of the main ways we can do this.
 Often our natural defences are weakened when we are not well, or after an operation.
-It is important that we do hand hygiene before and after any activity and consuming any food.
-It is very important that when visitors come to the hospital they clean their hands, even if hands look clean.
+It is important that we perform hand hygiene before and after any activity and consuming any food.
+It is very important that when visitors come to the hospital, they clean their hands even if their hands look clean.

-Healthcare associated infections can result in:
+Healthcare-associated infections can result in:

-- Contracting an illness

-- A longer stay in hospital
+- Contracting an illness; - A longer stay in hospital;

-- Slower recovery

-- Additional stress for all concerned
+- Slower recovery; and/or - Additional stress for all concerned.

-Your healthcare worker should always perform hand hygiene in front of you.
+Your health care worker should always perform hand hygiene in front of you.

 If you did not see them do so and are worried, please feel free to remind them.
 We can all play a major role in stopping the spread of infections to our family and friends.